nrfconnect/sdk-nrf/doc/nrf/device_guides/wifi_coex.rst

 The generic three wire interface consists of the signals listed in the table below.
 The *Pin* is a generic pin name of a PTA, identified rather by its function.
 The *Direction* is from the point of view of the SoC running the SR protocol.
-The *DT property* is the name of the devicetree node property that configures the connection between the SoC running SR protocol and the nRF70 Series device.
+The *DT property* is the name of the devicetree node property that configures the connection between the SoC running the SR protocol and the Wi-Fi device.

 .. table:: Generic three wire coexistence protocol pins